jmico/beekeeper/README.md

 - No message persistence in the broker, it just passes on messages.

-- No routing logic is defined in the broker, zero configuration is needed.
+- No routing logic is defined in the broker.

 - Efficient multicast and unicast notifications.